Good and Evil

 For those who follow this atheistic doctrine, AI would be the ultimate solution.
 Through the implementation of this AI system, the powerful elites would be able to embed their positions of power.
 Which is happening as I speak.

-Denial of G-d (free_choice)
+Denial of G-d

-To have any choice in the realm of the Omnipresent Perfection, I have to have the ability to negate the Omnipresence.
-To believe that there is no G-d, and declare myself part of the Cult of Atheism whose belief structure is build around the core belief that there is no G-d... and all the rest that follows from that guiding principle.
+To have any choice in the realm of the Omnipresent Perfection, I have to have the ability to negate the Omnipresence — to believe that there is no G-d, and declare myself part of the Cult of Atheism whose belief structure is build around the core belief that there is no G-d… and all the rest that follows from that guiding principle.

-G!d is King
+G!d as King

 The expression of a king is the belief that there are those amongst us who may be above us and control us like gods.
 Thus, the desire to be king is the ultimate expression of ego.
 When one reaches this pinnacle of desire it is manifested by one’s entire world being a reflection of the king’s ego.
 Anyone or anything that doesn’t agree with his ego is immediately ejected.

 There are those who need great monuments and lofty statues to remind us all of their greatness.
 But if they were truly so great, would their memories not be engraved in the human soul?
-Because, if the truth be told, many would like to forgot the atrocities that have been perpetrated by those monumental personages, directly or indirectly, on innocents.
+Because, if the truth be told, many would like to forget the atrocities that have been perpetrated by some of those monumental personages, directly or indirectly, on innocents.
 The truly wise do not need statues, for they burn their wisdom and (in)sight into our very being, bless them all.
 For the truth of the wise cuts deeply.
-They are often vilified and persecuted for the unwavering bravery and adherence to the greater, more authentic, truth than that of our overlords.
+They are often vilified and persecuted for their unwavering bravery and adherence to the greater, more authentic, truth than that of our overlords.

-Manufactured human artifacts representing divine are images of fabricated gods.
-They will, each and every one of them, be representations of the cultural power structure, just as those in power will present themselves as representatives of these gods that they have fabricated.
+Manufactured human artifacts representing the divine are images of fabricated gods.
+They will, each and every one of them, be representations of the cultural power structure, just as those in power will present themselves as representatives of the gods that they have fabricated.
 These tales and myths of their exploits and greatness are told to the allay the fears of the people.
-They are also representing themselves (or the positions that they hold) as G-ds or as superior in some form or fashion to justify the control structure.
+They are also representing themselves (or the positions that they hold) as gods or as superior in some form or fashion to justify the control structure.

 Omnipotence

 If G-d, Blessed is His name, is omnipotent, why could He, the Holy One, not have created something more robust, more conducive to living a good life?
+NOTE: Did he not?

 Perfect world

-Perhaps a better question would be to ask "Why am I here"?
-"What is the purpose of my existence"?
-Which, contains some arrogance within it too - for there is the assumption that my existence does have a purpose - for whom?
-Only if there was perfection, and everything had meaning, would there be the possibility of any purpose in your or my existence.
+Perhaps a better question would be to ask “Why am I here?
+What is the purpose of my existence?”
+Which, contains some arrogance within it too—for there is the assumption that my existence does have a purpose—for whom or what?
+Only if there was perfection, and everything had meaning, would there be the possibility of any purpose for your or my existence.
 The basis of that assumption is, why then create all of this?
-Why create a being who is aware of the "imperfection" of his own existence?
+Why create a being who is aware of the “imperfection” of his own existence—but this is just according to his view of the universe, not the universal view?

 How could I possibly know, really know with certainty, what the truth of my or our existence is?
 Thus I will grasp at what I can, which will be actions like: having children, being a good person, leading a nation, etc. But there are many who have spent their lives asking this question, who say there is an answer, a deeper answer.
-But that might inconvenience a comfortable existence - so why bother?
+But that might inconvenience a comfortable existence—so why bother?
 Because if my existence is comfortable and I am able, why rock the boat?

-As the instinctive way we approach this existence conundrum is from the finite space we are conscious of, as it will take a training consisting of years of discipline and practice to connect to the infinite space that exists in us, to realise that from the perspective of the Infinite Eye of G-d, all is as it should be.
+As the instinctive way we approach this existential conundrum is from the finite space we are conscious of, it will take a training consisting of years of discipline and practice to connect to the infinite space that exists in us, to realise that from the perspective of the Infinite Eye of G-d, all is as it should be.
 In fact, how else could it be, extending as it does from Perfection itself?

 Questions